melos-simeneh/nodejs-todo-api-typscript-with-swagger/README.md

-# Todo API with Express.js & Swagger
+# Todo API with Express.js & Swagger (TypeScript Version)

 A simple **Todo API** built using **Express.js** for managing todos.
 This API allows users to perform **CRUD**(Create, Read, Update, Delete) operations on todos.
 The API documentation is available via **Swagger UI** for easy testing and usage.